 Of all the segments of the commercial real estate landscape, the future demand for offices remains the hardest to forecast.
-The two undeniable consequences of the pandemic, for this asset class, has been the realisation that employees of corporates of all sizes can work remotely (for long periods) if required and secondly that
+The two undeniable consequences of the pandemic, for this asset class, has been the realisation that employees of corporates of all sizes can work remotely (for long periods) if required and secondly that the next generation of 'best in class' office accommodation will be utilised very differently with tenants having new priorities.
+Built into these demands will be the overarching need for energy efficiency, carbon neutrality and sustainability through the life cycle of the building.

 The take up figures for the last year (across the 15 major cities we monitor) offers little comparative value given the inability for businesses to physically relocate in many of these markets from March 2020.
 Taking London as a case in point, Savills reported that West End take up fell from 4.4m sq ft in 2019 to 1.7m in 2020.
 Office utilisation rates through 2020 and into 2021 have varied hugely.
 A broad rule of thumb was that the larger the city (and the longer the average commute time) the lower the office utilisation rate.
 Generally the smaller cities also had higher levels of commuting by private transport or where workers were using overground public transport.
-Scandinavian and Swiss cities have seen almost normalised utilisation rates whilst London and Paris remain sub 30% Looking forward, what is important to us is the amount of new space which was scheduled to complete (construction was halted for very short periods in most markets) and whether there are signs of demand as we move into the post vaccine period
+Scandinavian and Swiss cities have seen almost normalised utilisation rates whilst London and Paris remain sub 30%.
+Looking forward, what is important to us is the amount of new space which was scheduled to complete (construction was halted for very short periods in most markets) and whether there are signs of demand as we move into the post vaccine period.